 Philly is fundamentally an unpretentious city.
 There are many more casual, neighborhood bars and pubs here than there are white table cloth restaurants and we […]

-If you’ve been lucky enough to book a shore stay this summer, there are plenty of opportunities to move your body that don’t involve running […]
+If you’ve been lucky enough to book a Shore stay this summer, there are plenty of opportunities to move your body that don’t involve running […]

-While South Philly has historically been heavy on Italian-American classics, now you can find dozens of cuisines and traditions all crammed together amid the rowhouses […]
+While South Philly has historically been heavy on Italian-American classics, you can now find dozens of cuisines and traditions all crammed together amid the rowhouses. […]

 Philly’s tea scene has recently moved beyond the everyday bag-in-cup experience to more wellness-focused selections.
 Local shops — including Weavers Way, Minnow Lane and United […]